Quickstart: Provision a device with symmetric keys

-In this quickstart, you will learn how to create and run a device simulator on a Windows development machine.
-You will configure this simulated device to use a symmetric key to authenticate with a Device Provisioning Service instance and be assigned to an IoT hub.
-Sample code from the Azure IoT C SDK will be used to simulate a boot sequence for the device that initiates provisioning.
+In this quickstart, you will learn how to run device provisioning code on a Windows development machine to connect it to an IoT Hub as an IoT device.
+You will configure this device to use a symmetric key authentication with a Device Provisioning Service instance and be assigned to an IoT hub.
+Sample code from the Azure IoT C SDK will be used to provision the device.
 The device will be recognized based on an individual enrollment with a provisioning service instance and assigned to an IoT hub.

 Although this article demonstrates provisioning with an individual enrollment, you can use enrollment groups.
 There are some differences when using enrollment groups.
 For example, you must use a derived device key with a unique registration ID for the device.
 Although symmetric key enrollment groups are not limited to legacy devices, How to provision legacy devices using Symmetric key attestation provides an enrollment group example.
 For more information, see Group Enrollments for Symmetric Key Attestation.

-If you're unfamiliar with the process of auto-provisioning, review Auto-provisioning concepts.
+If you're unfamiliar with the process of autoprovisioning, review the provisioning overview.

 Also, make sure you've completed the steps in Set up IoT Hub Device Provisioning Service with the Azure portal before continuing with this quickstart.
 This quickstart requires you to have already created your Device Provisioning Service instance.